refinedev/refine/documentation/blog/2022-08-30-flexbox-vs-grid.md

 <br/>

-Nothing will happen if we change `display: flex;` to `display: grid;` You have to do something else to actually get things in the right place.
+Nothing will happen if we change `display: flex` to `display: grid` You have to do something else to actually get things in the right place.

  So, add this line `grid-template-columns: 1fr 1fr 1fr` in parent element.
 Then, the content will fit into those columns that are created.
 When you create a grid, children of the grid fit into those cells.